 Detail from Rain’s Eye View, courtesy of Sunderland Antiquarian Society.

-The bottom of the churchyard is Trafalgar Square.
+This seafaring tradition in Sunderland can also be seen in the buildings at the bottom of the churchyard, in Trafalgar Square.
 Both Old Sunderland and Bishopwearmouth had almshouses for aged seamen.
 In Bishopwearmouth, these were located beyond St Michael’s church in the street that still bears the name Maritime Terrace.
+For more information, see here.
 In Old Sunderland, the almshouses were built in 1840 and form a neat square called after the famous sea battle of 21st October, 1805.

 In 2010, a large granite plaque was erected in the centre of this square to explicitly commemorate the 76 Sunderland sailors who were present at that battle.